delgad9/craftml/API.md

 # Script

-The rendering operation takes a source DOM and transforms it into a solid DOM.
+The basic of the rendering operation is to take a source DOM and transforms it into a solid DOM.
 The `<script>`tag makes it possible to define custom transformations.

-Three special variables are available in a script block.
+Three special variables are made available in a script block.

 * `this` the current solid element
-* `$scope` the scope with respect to which this solid element is created
+* `$scope` the scope in which this solid element is constructed
 * `$` the query function for searching, navigating, and manipulating the solid DOM